Orchids are one of the most beloved houseplants in the world, but many people worry about how to properly care for them.

 The most important thing to do is monitor for these pests and separate infested plants from healthy plants, treating them for a few weeks or months before you can reintroduce them to your collection.

-Common orchid diseases that can harm your plant and turn orchid leaves yellow include:
+Common diseases that can harm your plant and cause orchid leaves turning yellow include:

 Fungal leaf spots and blights are usually caused by poor ventilation, poor lighting and high humidity.